Fusion1013/AvasarVault/00 - Building Avasar/Cosmology/Planes Overview.md

+---
+todo:
+- Restructure document
+- Rework descriptions of the planes
+editors: Fusion
+---
 ## Preword & Definitions
 Before we get into the planar layout of Avasar, we have to define what kinds of different planes there are.
 ### Major & Minor Planes